crowdsecurity/crowdsec/docker/README.md

 ## Docker image versions

-All the following versions are available on Docker Hub for 386, amd64, arm/v6, arm/v7, arm64.
+All the following versions are available on Docker Hub for the architectures 386, amd64, arm/v6, arm/v7, arm64.

 ### Alpine